 Cook beetroot curry in a rural homestay

 This combined cookery experience and tour typically starts with a walk to the village bakery where you’ll see bread being cooked in a clay oven.
-You then visit the local market by tuk tuk with the owner to buy the ingredients for your meal.
+You then visit the local market by tuk-tuk with the owner to buy the ingredients for your meal.
 I felt like I was witnessing daily life first-hand.

-The tour ended up back at the homestay, a 200-year-old family estate located in Gampola, where I learned to prepare 4 or 5 dishes under the watchful eye of the family cook.
+The tour ended up back at the homestay, a 200-year-old family estate located in Gampola, where I learned to prepare four or five dishes under the watchful eye of the family cook.
 The experience is very hands-on.
 You’ll prepare vegetables, learn how to make coconut milk and cook curry in clay pots over fire.
 For me, the best part was eating what I had made, and I enjoyed the beetroot curry so much that I’ve made it since returning home.